hasft/halgo/README.md

 # Halgo
 Extended Iterator lib.
-This is lib is made to learn rust iterator and some list manipulation algorithm.
+This library is made to learn rust iterator and some list manipulation algorithm.
 Some function taken from itertools.

 ## UniqueBy